mehrunes31/Codepad-sharp/Readme.md

 Codepad# is a versatile and multilingual code editor with various features like Base64 encoding/decoding, text searching, customizable background colors, and more.
 This project is implemented using Python and Tkinter.
+If you don't like something or find something missing, you can improve it as you wish!

 ## Features